 With America’s entry into the war, the pseudo alliance became formal.
 But even before November 1941 American support was much more than mere propaganda.
 The “Destroyers for Bases Agreement” was signed in September 1940.
 This gave the United States a 99-year rent-free lease of numerous land and air bases throughout the British Empire.
 In exchange, the Royal Navy received 50 old destroyers from the United States Navy.
 Beginning in March 1941, the United States enacted Lend-Lease in the form of tanks, fighter aeroplanes, munitions, bullets, food, and medical supplies.
 Britain received $31.4 billion out of a total of $50.1 billion sent to the Allies.

 Though this material support was vital to the UK, technical collaboration was even closer.
-The two nations shared secrets with regard to the proximity fuze (fuse) and radar, as well as aeroplane engines, Nazi codes, and the atomic bomb.
+The two nations shared secrets concerning the proximity fuze (fuse) and radar, as well as aeroplane engines, Nazi codes, and the atomic bomb.

-Millions of American servicemen were based in Britain during the war.
+Millions of American members of the armed forces were based in Britain during the war.
 Though this led to a certain amount of friction with British men, intermarriage with British women was commonplace.
 The two Nations were never this close again.

 Please see here for my other blogs on “Bundles for Britain” http://www.englishmanlovesamerica.com/anglo-american-heroes-edward-r-murrow/